 The emblem of the Finnish Air Force is a symbol of constancy and strength.
-It shows the constant patrolling of the borders and the readiness to defend them.
-The emblem uses the national colors of the country as a symbol of loyalty and faithfulness.
+It shows constant border patrols and readiness to defend them.
+The emblem uses the country’s national colors as a symbol of loyalty and faithfulness.

-The emblem of the Finnish Air Force was redesigned after World War II, as the former symbol, the blue swastika, fell under prohibition.
-Today, the updated emblem is a neutral symbol, a far cry from the controversial insignia that replaced it.
+The emblem of the Finnish Air Force was redesigned after World War II, as the former symbol, the blue swastika, was prohibited.
+Today, the updated emblem is a neutral symbol, a far cry from the controversial insignia it replaced.

-The current emblem shows a golden eagle caught in flight against a blue circle framed by six white wings.
+The current emblem depicts a golden eagle in flight against a blue circle, framed by six white wings.
 The bird, with its piercing gaze staring downward as if ready to snatch its prey, epitomizes fighting spirit.
 This image metaphorically represents bravery and readiness for battle, two qualities inherent in any air force.

 Meaning and History

 The Finnish Air Force was founded in 1918.
-It is logical to assume that it was then that their first emblem appeared.
-The image carried the idea of law and order.
+It is logical to assume that its first emblem appeared at that time.
+The image conveyed law and order.
 However, after Nazi Germany, the image of the swastika became negatively perceived throughout the world, which was the reason for the change of visual symbols.
 Each sign traces the idea of flight, which is conveyed by the presence of wings.
-Round shapes indicate the slimness of the ranks of troops and the aerodynamic properties of airplanes.
+Round shapes indicate the slimness of troop ranks and the aerodynamic properties of airplanes.

 What is the Finnish Air Force?